zehramert/GoldPricePrediction/README.md

 - Date: The date of the observation
 - GLD: The gold price
-- SPX, USO, SLV, EUR/USD: Other financial indicators (dropped in preprocessing)
+- SPX, USO, SLV, EUR/USD: Other financial indicators (dropped in preprocessing in the second model)

 ### Requirements